meDracula/meDracula/README.md

 I'm currently a student in: [Python Development with a focus on Artificial Intelligence and machine learning](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai/) at Teknikhögskolan.

-⚡ I’m currently working at Volvo Build Measure and Learn Technology where I'm working in a agile scrum team.
+⚡ I’m currently employed over the summer at Volvo Technology working with Build Measure and Learn Technology in system integration and DevOps.
-Mainly just running around from jumping one programming language to another then get introduce to some new framework or tool.
-Madhouse, but insanely fun!

 🌱 Life fact: I was original deadset on becoming a game developer but after 3 years of gymnasium in that field.
 I had a change of heart and now I am working my ass off becoming AI developer.